EqualExperts/Tayra/distribution-template/ReadMe.txt

 ReadMe.txt
 ==========
 What problem does this tool solve?
    With MongoDB, you can have huge volume of data and using the mongodump and mongorestore will be quite time-consuming.
-This is where MongoBeaver can help, its a incremental backup tool that can help to restore data incrementally.
+This is where Tayra can help, its a incremental backup tool that can help to restore data incrementally.

 Features
 * Selective restore